ASU-EGR304-2025-F-106/ASU-EGR304-2025-F-106/docs/Appendix/App-Team-Org.md

 Equal Tasks - Making sure that each team member knows their roles and contribute, as well as jumping in if task become overwhelming for another team member.

-Practical Designs - Making sure that our systems work effieciently and effectively
+Practical Designs - Making sure that our systems work effieciently and effectively.

+Efficient Deadline Management - Making sure that each team member knows of upcoming deadlines and off hands work if needed.
+Set reminders.

+Team Skill - Each team member will have a hand in important roles and take turns on tasks.
+This ensures each member gains the skillset needed for real world application.

 ## Communication Channels